Free Chicken Coop Plans

 Can you actually build a chicken coop from free chicken coop plans?
 We decided to check out some free plans to see if they were practical for backyard chicken raising or the small farm flock.

-Before we continue with the free plans, a quick review of what a chicken coop needs to do.
+Before we jump to the free plans link below, a quick review of what a chicken coop needs to do.
 If you have looked at our

 In other words, the coop has to keep your chickens warm, dry, safe, and where you want them!